-Path queries are case-sensitive on most platforms but case-insensitive on Windows.
+Path queries are case sensitive if the queried path is on a case-sensitive filesystem.

 Sort Order

 Queries can specify a sort order.
 Use the name of the field you want to sort on, followed by a + or - sign to indicate ascending or descending sort.
 For example, this command: